Gin549/episodic-memory-pers/README.md

 <br />

 **Qualitative_results**<br />
-- In this folder, we have stored additional qualitative results that complement those presented in the paper.
+-In this folder, we have stored additional qualitative results that complement those presented in the paper.
 Please note that videos cannot be viewed directly from GitHub; you will need to download the notebook.
 <br />

 **Note**<br />